Student-Athletes and Mental Health

 The Emergence of Mental Health Issues

 There are many reasons that can cause the emergence of these mental health issues.
 For one, when competing, athletes occasionally mess up, and they can have two choices: rise up or let it affect them.
 Some mistakes are harder to shake off, especially the big ones.
 In some cases, the coaches make the failure even worse.
 Oftentimes, coaches stress the importance of winning above all else.
 So when an athlete misses a game-winning point, it can seem devastating.
 Letting down teammates is also a large weight that athletes carry.
-In addition to the mental stress of the game, there are also the physical stresses.
+In addition to the mental stress of the game, there are also physical stresses.
 A season-ending or career-ending injury really has a huge impact on players.
-These reasons alone build up frustration, sadness, confusion, mood changes, withdrawals and more.
+These reasons alone build up frustration, sadness, confusion, mood changes, withdrawals, and more.
 Your biggest critic is yourself and that goes for athletes as well.
 With all of these variables happening around them, it’s very common for mental health issues to form.

-If you are an athlete, its okay to open up about your problems.
-In the words of Mardy Fish, a professional tennis player, “to show weakness, we’re told, in so many words, is to deserve shame.
+If you are an athlete, it’s okay to open up about your problems.
+In the words of Mardy Fish, a professional tennis player, “To show weakness, we’re told, in so many words, is to deserve shame.
 But I am here to show weakness.
 And I am not ashamed.”

 Get affordable health insurance quotes by clicking here.